xcp-ng/xcp-ng-org/docs/troubleshooting.md

 ### Some of my VMs do not start.
 Error: "This operation cannot be performed because the specified virtual disk could not be found."

 #### Cause
-It's mostly related to an inserted iso that is no longer accessible.
+It's mostly related to an inserted ISO that is no longer accessible.

 #### Solution
-Eject the iso on those VM's.
+Eject the ISO on those VMs.

 ***

 ### I had some scripts/tools installed and after the upgrade all is gone!
 Help!

 #### Cause
-XCP-ng iso upgrade is a reinstall that saves only your XAPI database (Settings/VM Metadata).
+XCP-ng ISO upgrade is a reinstall that saves only your XAPI database (Settings/VM Metadata).
 But it also creates a full backup of your previous XCP-ng/XenServer installation on a second partition, in most cases it's /dev/sda2.

 #### Solution